Madonna della Loggia (Botticelli): Botticelli and Madonnas

 Beginning from the mid 1460s, Botticelli worked on several paintings that have the same context as the Madonna della Loggia.
 He painted four works of Virgin Mary with a child and he continued to paint Madonnas in a similar manner throughout next decade.
 What is common for almost all his paintings is depiction of Madonna in a loggia, a so-called European porch, an outdoor area that was a part of the building.
 One of the most famous paintings that is known everywhere is Leonardo Da Vinci's Mona Lisa that was originally painted sitting in a loggia before parts of the paintings were cut off.
 However, it is still visible on the left bottom part of the painting.
 In Botticelli's artwork loggia is distinct and stands out on the background of the painting.
 It is noticeable that Botticelli paints different styles of loggias in his paintings.
 Madonna and Child of 1470 has closely the same loggia as Madonna della Loggia, and it does not only have a similar loggia, but the image of Mother and the Christ.

 Restoration of the painting

 The Madonna della Loggia was not preserved in its best condition.
-Even the authenticity of Botticelli's works was doubted due to the poor conservation of the painting.
-His signature was found after the artwork was restored in 2004, which has revealed other details of the painting that were missing.
-Apparently, the artwork might have been set in a tabernacle frame, usually religious devoted massive frames, that emerged in Italy in 15th century.
-The Madonna della Loggia was supposedly made for "private religious devotion," so-called "colmi da camera."
+Even its authenticity as Botticelli's work was doubted because of the poor condition of the painting.
+His signature was found after conservation treatment in 2004, which also revealed other details of the painting that were missing.
+Apparently, the painting might have been set in a tabernacle frame, usually religious devoted massive frames, that emerged in Italy in 15th century.
+The Madonna della Loggia was supposedly made for "private religious devotion," so-called "colmi da camera".